 Going Global: Laying the Foundation for Growth in International Markets

-For many U.S.-based middle market businesses expanding into new countries can feel daunting—there is complexity, unforeseen risks, and other factors to consider.
-If managed correctly, however, the rewards can be great and should not be ignored.
+For many U.S.-based middle market businesses, expanding into new countries can feel daunting—there is complexity, unforeseen risks and other factors to consider.
+However, if managed correctly the rewards can be great and should not be ignored.

 Growth potential in markets beyond the United States is significant.
-More than 70 percent of the world’s purchasing power is located outside the United Statesi, according to the U.S. Department of Commerce.
-Additionally, more than 95 percent of the world’s consumers are based outside of the United States, according to the International Trade Administration, U.S. Department of Commerceii.
+More than 70% of the world’s purchasing power is located outside the United States , according to the U.S. Department of Commerce.
+Additionally, more than 95% of the world’s consumers are based outside of the United States, according to the International Trade Administration, U.S. Department of Commerce.

 The Many Paths to Going Global

 Going Global is not a “one size fits all” strategy.
 Depending on your stage of growth or your business model, global expansion can take many possible forms, including:

 - Exporting products or providing services to clients in new markets

 - Opening sales offices, warehouses or other types of facilities outside your home market